phpredis/phpredis/README.markdown

 * [zCard, zSize](#zcard-zsize) - Get the number of members in a sorted set
 * [zCount](#zcount) - Count the members in a sorted set with scores within the given values
 * [zIncrBy](#zincrby) - Increment the score of a member in a sorted set
-* [zInter](#zinter) - Intersect multiple sorted sets and store the resulting sorted set in a new key
+* [zinterstore, zInter](#zinterstore-zinter) - Intersect multiple sorted sets and store the resulting sorted set in a new key
 * [zRange](#zrange) - Return a range of members in a sorted set, by index
 * [zRangeByScore, zRevRangeByScore](#zrangebyscore-zrevrangebyscore) - Return a range of members in a sorted set, by score
 * [zRangeByLex](#zrangebylex) - Return a lexicographical range from members that share the same score
 * [zRank, zRevRank](#zrank-zrevrank) - Determine the index of a member in a sorted set
-* [zRem, zDelete](#zrem-zdelete) - Remove one or more members from a sorted set
+* [zRem, zDelete, zRemove](#zrem-zdelete-zremove) - Remove one or more members from a sorted set
 * [zRemRangeByRank, zDeleteRangeByRank](#zremrangebyrank-zdeleterangebyrank) - Remove all members in a sorted set within the given indexes
-* [zRemRangeByScore, zDeleteRangeByScore](#zremrangebyscore-zdeleterangebyscore) - Remove all members in a sorted set within the given scores
+* [zRemRangeByScore, zDeleteRangeByScore, zRemoveRangeByScore](#zremrangebyscore-zdeleterangebyscore-zremoverangebyscore) - Remove all members in a sorted set within the given scores
 * [zRevRange](#zrevrange) - Return a range of members in a sorted set, by index, with scores ordered from high to low
 * [zScore](#zscore) - Get the score associated with the given member in a sorted set
-* [zUnion](#zunion) - Add multiple sorted sets and store the resulting sorted set in a new key
+* [zunionstore, zUnion](#zunionstore-zunion) - Add multiple sorted sets and store the resulting sorted set in a new key
 * [zScan](#zscan) - Scan a sorted set for members

 ### zAdd